jonboh/wezterm-mux.nvim/README.md

 Or open an [issue](https://github.com/jonboh/wezterm-mux.nvim/issues)

 ## Related
-- [aca/wezterm.nvim](https://github.com/aca/wezterm.nvim): Unfortunately this needs from an external binary cross the nvim/wezterm frontier.
+- [aca/wezterm.nvim](https://github.com/aca/wezterm.nvim): Unfortunately this needs from an external binary to cross the nvim/wezterm boundary and it uses some deprecated neovim functionality.
 - [willothy/wezterm.nvim](https://github.com/willothy/wezterm.nvim): You could get something similar with this plugin, but it lacks the wezterm specific instructions.